DavuluriLab/DNABERT_Enhancer/README.md

 ## Model
 DNABERT-Enhancer is built upon [DNABERT](https://github.com/jerryji1993/DNABERT), a large language model for the human genome, fine-tuned specifically for enhancer prediction.

+### Data Processing
+Explain the data processing steps involved in preparing the dataset for the model.

+### Download Fine-tuned Model
+Instructions on how to download the DNABERT-Enhancer model from Hugging Face.

+### Getting Prediction from the Model
+Guidelines on how to use the DNABERT-Enhancer model to make predictions.

+### Storing the Results in W&B
+Steps to log and track model predictions using Weights & Biases.

 ### Model Highlights:
 - **Test Accuracy:** 80.92%